michaelnny/deep_rl_zoo/README.md

 For Atari, we omit the need to include 'NoFrameskip' and version in the `environment_name` args, as it will be handled by `create_atari_environment` in the `gym_env.py` module.
 By default, it uses `NoFrameskip-v4` for the specified game.

+#### Note
+* For Atari games, we scale the observation with the atari wrappers BEFORE store the states into experience replay, as a reference 100000 samples some times can use ~14GB of RAM, pay attention if you want to increase the size of experience replay.
+* Due to hardware limitation, for DQN (and the enhancements like double Q, rainbow, IQN, etc.), we set the maximum experience replay size to 50000 instead of 1000000.
+* To speed up training on Atari games with DQN (and the enhancements like double Q, rainbow, IQN, etc.), we use 1000 instead of 10000 as interval to update target Q network.

 ```
 python3 -m deep_rl_zoo.dqn.run_atari